 2022 State of the State: Update on Honey Bee Health in the Commonwealth

-Join the Crop and Pest Services (CPS) Division - Apiary and Pesticides Team from the Department of Agricultural Resources to get an update on honey bee health in the Commonwealth.
+Join the Crop and Pest Services (CPS) Division – Apiary, Pesticides and Forest Pest Education and Outreach Teams from the Department of Agricultural Resources to get an update on honey bee health in the Commonwealth.
 Each event will include two presentations consisting of 45 minutes of content and a 15 minute Q&A session for attendees.
-Presentations will include content on a variety of topics focused on honey bees, beekeeping and pesticides.
+Presentations will include content on a variety of topics focused on honey bees, beekeeping, pests and pesticides.
 Events will be held virtually via Zoom on Tuesdays from 7pm-9pm and are free and open to the public, no (pre)registration required.
 Mark your calendars now to join us to get the latest BUZZ!

 - Tuesday – March 15, 2022